Lincolnshire Police Federation

 This cover also extends to retired personnel, widow, widowers and their dependants referred to above.

-Flowers or Fruit as result of personal illness or distress.
+• Flowers or a hamper as result of personal illness or distress.

 How much is a subscription?

-Currently only £2.00 per month is paid by members and where possible we ask for Gift Aid because it means we can ask for tax back from the Inland Revenue.
+Currently only £2.00 per month is paid by members and we ask member to agree to Gift Aid the subscription because it means we can ask for tax back from the HMRC.
 This does not affect your tax situation and you can still enter it on your tax return.

 How to subscribe